 Robot.txt is an incredibly powerful tool when it comes to your site SEO.
 When you publish a post Search engine bots crawl your site for indexing.
-And to ensure that your site or post rank high in Search Engine Result Pages (SERPs), you need to make it easy for search engine ‘bots’ to explore its most important pages.
-And a well structured robots.txt file will help direct those bots to the pages you want them to index.
+And to ensure that your site or post ranks high in Search Engine Result Pages (SERPs), you need to make it easy for search engine ‘bots’ to explore its most important pages.
+And a well-structured robots.txt file will help direct those bots to the pages you want them to index.
 Here this post explains the Importance of a Robots.txt File for Your SEO, and how to create a robots txt file for your WordPress site?

 What is robots txt WordPress?